 Students may live in the house in which they choose to affiliate or they may opt for unaffiliated housing.
 Caltech will ensure that students who forego initial house affiliation receive housing in one of our unaffiliated housing options, Marks/Braun or Bechtel.

 Feel free to contact us directly at email@example.com with any questions you may have.
 We are here to help!

 The South Hovses are the oldest dormitories on campus.
 The housing options available are single, double, and triple capacity bedrooms, with the majority of rooms being singles.
 There are dining halls, lounges, kitchens and other house-specific common spaces throughout the buildings.
 All bathrooms in the South Hovses are gender neutral.

 The North Houses were built in 1960 to accommodate the growing student population.
 The housing options available are double capacity bedrooms, with lofted beds accessible by ladders.
 There are dining halls, lounges, kitchens and other house-specific common spaces throughout the buildings.
 There are some gendered and some gender-neutral bathrooms in the North Houses.

 Avery is the newest House, built in 1996.
 The housing options available are single and double rooms, but incoming freshmen live in doubles with adjustable lofted beds.
 There is a dining hall, lounges, kitchens and other common spaces throughout the building.
 There are some gendered and some gender-neutral bathrooms in Avery.

-Marks and Braun are two small buildings located just south of the Center for Student Services (CSS) on campus.
-Each building is comprised of single rooms with shared bathrooms, and a small number of 2-bedroom suites (2 single rooms that share a bathroom).
-Each building has a Resident Associate to support the students living in these unaffiliated spaces.
+Marks and Braun are two small, conjoined residences located just south of the Center for Student Services (CSS) on campus.
+Each is comprised of single rooms with shared bathrooms, and a small number of 2-bedroom suites (2 single rooms that share a bathroom).
+Each area is supported by a Resident Associate.